debsamanta5571-dot/moba-prototype/README.md

 **Client** is `MobaProjectClient.exe`.
 This build can join servers but can't host.

 **Dedicated server** is `StartServer.bat`.
 It listens on port **7777** with no local player.
-The first client to join becomes lobby leader and presses **Start**.
-Join from the client build.
+Join from the client builds.

-I haven't fully tested the dedicated server with the client-only build.
-It should still work.
-Standalone host is the path I used.
+I haven't rigorously tested the dedicated server but it should still work

 ### Controls